microsoft/FluidFramework/build-tools/packages/build-cli/docs/modify.md

 `flub modify`
 =============

-Modify commands are used to modify projects to add or remove dependencies, update Fluid imports, etc..
+Modify commands are used to modify projects to add or remove dependencies, update Fluid imports, etc.

 * [`flub modify fluid-imports`](#flub-modify-fluid-imports)